 Yes.
 You are required to leave.
+As with all illnesses, employees are encouraged to stay home and/or leave work if they begin to show symptoms.
 Due to the contagious nature of COVID-19, maintaining safety is of the utmost importance.
-Accrued sick leave and/or vacation leave will need to be applied to any time missed during this quarantine/isolation if you are not telecommuting or are too ill to telecommute.
+Accrued sick leave and/or vacation leave will need to be applied to any time missed during this quarantine/isolation.
+If you are not in a position that is able to telecommute, or if you are too ill to telecommute.
 Family Medical Leave may need to be designated for absences of more than three days.

 Please communicate absences longer than three days for review of FMLA eligibility.
 Please contact Lisa Taylor at LTaylor16@twu.edu for more information.

 What resources are available for employees for non-medical situations?

 All benefits-eligible staff and faculty have access to the Employee Assistance Plan (EAP) services at no cost to the employee, employee’s spouse and dependent children.
 Licensed clinicians are available 24/7, 365 days a year to help with any type of situation.
 All guidance counseling is confidential.
 EAP: 1-800-343-3822 or visit their website at awpnow.com.

 How do I track my employee’s work if they are telecommuting?